Visit our Contact Us page for any questions.

-Updates for 5/16/2022: Japan has been added as an exception.
+No updates for week of 6/13/2022.
 Please check the Department of State’s Travel Advisory page for current status of your host location.

 The full list of countries is listed below.
 Please note that this list of Level 3 exceptions will be updated every TUESDAY by 12pm (EST).

 - Mexico (note that the states designated as Level 3/Reconsider Travel or Level 4/Do Not Travel are not eligible.
 See the Travel Advisory for additional details).